sqbjs/sqb/docs/connection/Connection.md

 - **Returns** : If method is invoked with a callback, it returns a Undefined.
 Otherwise it returns Promise.

 ### Connection.prototype.get()
-This call returns values of properties that connection drivers exposes.
+This call returns values of properties that connection adapter exposes.

 `connection.get(property)`